tradinghours/tradinghours-python/README.md

 * The tables are named after the CSV files, with `_` instead of `-` and prefixed with the `table_prefix` setting.
 * To allow flexibility with updates to the raw data, where columns might be added in the future, tables are created dynamically, based on the content of the CSV files.
 * Columns of the tables are named after the columns of the CSV files, although in lower case and with underscores instead of spaces.

+## Server Mode
+This package can also be used to run a server by running `tradinghours serve`, for which you need to install the server dependencies with `pip install tradinghours[server]`.
+When running a server, you cannot have `[package-mode]` settings in your tradinghours.ini file to make it clear that the server will only use the default database settings.

+Keeping all default settings, the server will run on `http://127.0.0.1:8000`.
+You can visit the Swagger UI at `http://127.0.0.1:8000/docs` to explore the API, which is a very close replica of the main interface of this package.

+The server is a FastAPI application, using gunicorn to run uvicorn worker processes.
+By default, every minute, the server will check if data needs to be updated and import it if needed  (i.e `tradinghours import`).
+With the `[server-mode]` section, the following settings can be overridden:

+* `[server-mode]`
+  * `allowed_hosts`
+    * Comma-separated list of hosts allowed to access the API server.
+Use `*` for all hosts.
+  * `allowed_origins`
+    * Comma-separated list of origins allowed for CORS requests.
+Use `*` for all origins.
+  * `log_folder`
+    * The folder in which to keep logs with daily rotation
+  * `log_level`
+    * The level at which to log
+  * `log_days_to_keep`
+    * The number of log files to keep in `log_folder`
+  * **Important**: Server mode cannot use custom `[package-mode]` settings and must use the default SQLite database.

+To launch the server, run `tradinghours serve`, which takes these otional command line arguments:
+* `--host`
+  * The host to bind to. (default: `127.0.0.1`)
+* `--port`
+  * The port to bind to. (default: `8000`)
+* `--uds`
+  * The Unix domain socket path to bind to. (overrides host/port for faster local communication)
+* `--no-auto-update`
+  * Disable the minute-by-minute check and potential update of data.

 ### Time Zones
 This package employs `zoneinfo` for timezone management, utilizing the IANA Time Zone Database,